kory75/R-360-Open-3D-Printer/README.md

 2nd generation Open Source Polar Printer.

+This project is create a parameterised printer design.

+You can set your printing area, motors, rods, etc...

+The software will calculate the files for you 3d printed, lasercutted and rod lengths etc...

+##Printer Parts

-This is under development
+This is under development!

 ##Documentation

-Under development
+Under development!

 ##BOM

-Under development
+Under development!

 ##Developers